arthurvoloshyn/HackerNews/README.md

 ### Unit Testing

-- @testing-library/jest-dom 4.x
-- @testing-library/react 9.x
+- jest 24.x
-- @testing-library/user-event 7.x
+- enzyme 3.x

-To run tests using Testing Library:
+To run tests using Jest and Enzyme:

 `npm test`